 - an original way of thinking.

-The Sachs Center recently announced its signature new program for treating African American adults with autism.
+We offer a unique group for African-Americans with ASD called BASE.
 The Black Autism Spectrum Experience (BASE) supports African-American adults with High-Functioning Autism and Aspergers.

 - Understanding the feelings of being different.